W4JEW/digipi-wiki/source/shopping-list.md

 ### USB to Micro USB Cable

-*MANDATORY if your radio does supports CAT Control and Audio via USB*
+*MANDATORY if your radio DOES support CAT Control and Audio via USB*

 You already knew this, right?